 Since 1981, The Henry George Lecture Series has welcomed thought leaders to campus to explore relevant topics in economics.

-Pavlina R. Tcherneva, Ph.D., a specialist in modern monetary theory and public policy, will deliver the Fall 2020 Henry George Lecture on the topic of The Case for a Job Guarantee on Monday, Nov.
+Pavlina R. Tcherneva, Ph.D., a specialist in modern monetary theory and public policy, delivered the Fall 2020 Henry George Lecture on the topic of The Case for a Job Guarantee on Monday, Nov.
 16 at 2 p.m.

 Dr. Tcherneva is an Associate Professor of Economics and a Research Scholar at the Levy Economics Institute of Bard College.